microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 ```
 python InnerEyeDataQuality/main_simulation.py --config <path/config1> <path/config2> --seeds 1 2 3
 ```
 This will by default clean the training set associated to your config.
 If you wish to clean the validation set instead, please add the `--on-val-set` flag to your command.

-#### More details about the selector config
-Here is an example of a selector config, with details about each field:

-* `selector:`
-  * `type`: Which selector to use.
-There are several options available:
-    * `PosteriorBasedSelectorJoint`: Using the ranking function proposed in the manuscript CE(posteriors, labels) - H(posteriors)
-    * `PosteriorBasedSelector`: Using CE(posteriors, labels) as the ranking function
-    * `GraphBasedSelector`: Graph based selection of the next samples based on the embeddings of each sample.
-    * `BaldSelector`: Selection of the next sample with the BALD objective.
-  * `model_name`: The name that will be used for the legend of the simulation plot
-  * `model_config_path`: Path to the config file used to train the selection model.
-  * `use_active_relabelling`: Whether to turn on the active component of the active learning framework.
-If set to True, the model will be retrained regularly during the selection process.
-  * `output_directory`: Optional field where can specify the output directory to store the results in.

-#### Off-the-shelf simulation configs
-* We provide the configs for various selectors for the CIFAR10H experiments in the [configs/selection/cifar10h_noise_15](InnerEyeDataQuality/configs/selection/cifar10h_noise_15) and in the [configs/selection/cifar10h_noise_30](InnerEyeDataQuality/configs/selection/cifar10h_noise_30) folders.
-* And likewise for the NoisyChestXray dataset, you can find a set of selector configs in the [configs/selection/cxr](InnerEyeDataQuality/configs/selection/cxr) folder.
+Please check the [Readme](InnerEyeDataQuality/configs/README.md) file to learn more about how to configure the simulation benchmark for label cleaning.

 ## Model selection benchmark
 Likewise we provide the capability to run the model selection benchmark described in the paper.
 In more details, this script will first evaluate the model on the original noisy validation set.
 Then it will load the cleaned validation labels (coming from running one selector on the noisy validation dataset) and re-run evaluation on this cleaned dataset.
 The script will then report metrics for all models evaluated on both noisy and cleaned data.